Diken-Shrestha/USA-Housing-Market-SQL-Project/README.md

 ## SQL Clause/Functions/Statements Used:

-GROUP BY, ORDER BY, WHERE, ROUND, MIN, MAX, AVG, COUNT Common Table Expressions (CTEs)
+- GROUP BY, ORDER BY, WHERE, ROUND, MIN, MAX, AVG, COUNT
+- Aliasing and Conditional Filtering
-Window Functions (RANK(), PARTITION BY)
+- Window Functions (RANK(), PARTITION BY)
-CASE Statements
+- CASE Statements
-Subqueries
+- Subqueries
-Aliasing and Conditional Filtering
+- Common Table Expressions (CTEs)

 ## Key Insights and Analyses
 ### 1. Total Entries in the Dataset